codingjin/LogicInterpreter/README.md

 (2)Build a hash table to index every variable.

-(3)Do TopologySort to solve the dependence issue.
+(3)Do TopologySort to solve the dependence issues.